UK Council for Child Internet Safety (UKCCIS)

 - Daniel Butler, Head of Public Affairs, Virgin Media

-Organisations wishing to become a member of the wider council, please contact the Secretariat at firstname.lastname@example.org.
+Organisations wishing to become an Associate member of the council, please contact the Secretariat at firstname.lastname@example.org.
 Applications will be considered at the subsequent Executive Board meeting.
+Membership of the Executive Board is reviewed every two years.

 The Executive Board has created the following five working groups to consider topical issues:

-- Social Media chaired by Claudio Pollack, Ofcom -
+- Social Media chaired by Tony Close, Ofcom -

-- Education chaired by Jonathan Baggaley, CEOP -
+- Education chaired by Marie Smith, CEOP -

 - Evidence chaired by Professor Julia Davidson, Middlesex University -